gardener/gardener/hack/api-reference/core.md

 <a href="#core.gardener.cloud/v1beta1.SeedSettings">SeedSettings</a>)
 </p>
 <p>
-<p>SeedSettingExcessCapacityReservation controls the excess capacity reservation for shoot control planes in the
+<p>SeedSettingExcessCapacityReservation controls the excess capacity reservation for shoot control planes in the seed.</p>
-seed.
-When enabled then this is done via PodPriority and requires the Seed cluster to have Kubernetes version 1.11 or the PodPriority feature gate as well as the scheduling.k8s.io/v1alpha1 API group enabled.</p>
 </p>
 <table>
 <thead>